How to find, identify, grow, and cook Chicken of the Woods mushrooms.

 These were not folks who moved to a new home in a new area of the country every few years to work their way up the corporate ladder.

 Chicken of the Woods Identification & Storage

 Chicken of the Woods are huge mushrooms that can weigh up to 100 pounds, so you should have plenty of time and mushroom to experiment with.
-Thankfully, this is one mushroom that also freezes very well, so store the extra mushroom pieces in your freezer and cook them throughout the year.
+Thankfully, this is one mushroom that also freezes very well, so store any extra “chicken” pieces in your freezer and cook them throughout the year.

 How to Grow Your Own Chicken of the Wood Mushrooms

-Yes, you can grow your own chicken of the woods at home without having to try to find it out in the woods (it’s a relatively rare mushroom).
-Depending on where you live & what types of cut logs or tree stumps you have access to, you’ll need different types of mushroom spawn.
+Yes, you can grow your own chicken of the woods at home without having to try to find it out in the woods.
+(It’s a relatively rare warm-weather mushroom in the wild.)